HamzaKaddour/DL_ML_IoT_Security/README.md

 ![Proposed Framework Architecture.](AI_implementation.png)

 ## Running the code
+To run the code and find the results, please clone this project and download the data.
+The data path should be the same as the one used in the code. <br>
+`data_training.py` is dedicated for the Machine Learning models and `RL_training.py` for the reinforcement learning implementation.

 ### TO NOTE
 In the code, We developed models other than the tested models, where we included both Deep Learning (Multilayer Perceptrons (MLP)) models and Reinforcement Learning (DQN) setup.